terrijlee/SQL_Project_Data_Job_Analysis/README.md

 | Excel   | 348          |
 | R       | 327          |

 From the table above, you will see familiar skills found from query 2, including: SQL, Tableau, Python, and Excel.
-The only differences between the two insights are the order of the skills and this time R made it into the ranking.
+The only differences between the two insights are the order of the skills and this time, R made it into the ranking.
 This means many employers are expecting data analysts to have a combination of these skills.

 If you are interested, please review query 3.
 ```sql